nnabiyev01/NEVER-MIND/README.md

-# NEVER-MIND

-Never Mind is a  smart parking app, and one of its key features is an advanced license plate recognition program that can identify the plate number of any car in real-time.
-There is an already built-in program for capturing text from an image which is called a tesseract.
-However, as that program is not designed specifically for that purpose, the success rate with just testing tesseract was less than 5% and the average capture time was more than 10 seconds.
-After our additions, the success rate went up to 90 percent and the average capture time was less than 2 seconds.

-Why did we do it?

-Nowadays, there are license plate recognition cameras which are specifically designed for capturing plate numbers.
-A customer has no other choice but to buy that highly-price cameras to satisfy their purpose.
-To combat this problem, we decided to write a program which will turn any camera to a smart one.

-How did we do it?
-          1. Post-Processing
-          2. Pre-Processing
-          3. Testing

-The part that we mostly devoted time to be the post-processing section.
-We used different cropping, image filtering techniques for the program to easily capture the license plate number of the car.
-For the pre-processing, we added license plate specifications for each country so that it would be easier for tesseract to find the plate number.
-We also added character whitelist that only lets tesseract to guess from the specified range of letters and digits.
-Let’s assume that one uses our program in an app which is designed to automatically allow the cars in the parking spot.
-When the person gets registered, he/she must enter the country where his/her car plate from.
-Thus, the program for this user will be implemented under the specifications/conditions of that country.
-We also used a lot of testing, to get the result what we wanted.
-The videos are attached in our GitHub, you can use the testing to check the results.
+# NEVER-MIND: The Future of Smart Parking

+NEVER-MIND is a state-of-the-art smart parking solution that redefines the parking experience.
+Say goodbye to manual interactions with parking barriers; with NEVER-MIND, everything is automated.

+Overview
+Utilizing the power of CCTV cameras, NEVER-MIND employs an advanced license plate recognition system that detects vehicle plate numbers in real-time.
+This triggers an automatic response, unlocking the parking barrier without any manual intervention.

+While the foundation of our system is built on the Tesseract program, which captures text from images, we've enhanced its capabilities significantly.
+The initial success rate with Tesseract alone was a mere 5%, with an average capture time exceeding 10 seconds.
+Post our enhancements, we've achieved a staggering 90% success rate, slashing the capture time to under 2 seconds.

+Why NEVER-MIND?
+In today's market, specialized license plate recognition cameras are available but come with a hefty price tag.
+Our vision was to democratize this technology, enabling any standard camera to be transformed into a smart license plate recognition system.
+With NEVER-MIND, you don't need to invest in expensive hardware; our software does the magic.

+How We Achieved This
+Our journey to perfection was three-fold:

+Post-Processing: This was our primary focus.
+We employed various cropping and image filtering techniques to enhance the clarity and visibility of license plates, making it easier for the system to recognize them.

+Pre-Processing: We incorporated license plate specifications for different countries.
+This tailoring, combined with a character whitelist, optimized Tesseract's recognition capabilities.
+For instance, when a user registers, they specify their vehicle's country of registration.
+The system then uses the specific conditions of that country to enhance recognition accuracy.

+Testing: Rigorous testing was the key to our success.
+We've documented our testing process and results extensively.
+For a visual representation, we've uploaded videos on our GitHub repository showcasing the system in action.

+See It In Action
+We invite you to witness the efficiency of NEVER-MIND.
+Check out our testing videos on our GitHub repository and experience the future of smart parking.